ITINERARY

 - Personal water (mandatory)

-- Camera or mobile phone with a fully charged battery
+- Camera or mobile phone with fully charged battery

 - Sun protection: hat, sunscreen and sunglasses